BranDAOn/SCoDA-Simple-Code-Deference-Agreement-/DAO Charter with Qualified Code Deference.md

 ---
-*IMPORTANT NOTE*: This is an alpha release of a potential model DAO Charter for DAOs wishing to function as unincorporated associations.
+*IMPORTANT NOTE*: This is a forked version of @_g4brielShapir0's alpha release of a potential model DAO Charter for DAOs wishing to function as unincorporated non-profit associations under Delaware law.

 There are a large number of assumptions embedded in this document.
 Among the most important is that the DAO shares/membership interests are NOT securities.
 This model form would not be suitable for DAOs whose tokens/membership interests are securities.